 A 2004 study by the University of Washington found that by age seven, 65% of children have at least one imaginary friend.
-A more recent poll suggests that number is trending downward, and like Bing Bong from Inside Outside, imaginary friends may be disappearing.
+A more recent poll suggests that number is trending downward, and like Bing Bong from the Pixar movie Inside Out (SPOILER ALERT), imaginary friends may be disappearing.
 The suspected reason?
 Increased screen time.

 Screen Time and Imaginary Friends

 The poll, conducted by a leading United Kingdom-based nursery (daycare) review website, questioned 1,000 daycare workers about the children at their facilities.
 The workers reported almost half of their children have had an imaginary friend.
 However, most of those polled felt that number was higher five years ago.
 The majority of the participants attributed this decline to screens making children less imaginative.